said1210UW/said1210UW.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello , Welcome to my Webpage!"
+title: "Hello , Welcome to my Webpage!"
 author_profile: true
 redirect_from:
   - /about/